aspose-cad/Aspose.CAD-Documentation/python-net/installation/demos-setup/_index.md

 {{% alert color="primary" %}}

-Aspose.CAD for Pythons includes a number of demo projects to help you get started.
+Aspose.CAD for Python includes a number of demo projects to help you get started.

-The demos provided with Aspose.CAD for Pythons are standard Pythons demos modified to demonstrate the use of the new exporters.
+The demos provided with Aspose.CAD for Python are standard Pythons demos modified to demonstrate the use of the new exporters.

 {{% /alert %}}

-To run Aspose.CAD for Pythons demos, perform the following steps:
+To run Aspose.CAD for Python demos, perform the following steps:

 1. Download Pythons (e.g <https://sourceforge.net/projects/python-net/files/archive/>).
 Make sure to download the entire archived project with the source code and demos, not just a single JAR.
 1. Unpack the archived project to some location on your hard disk, for example C:\.